ElektraInitiative/libelektra/src/tools/hub-zeromq/README.md

 ## Usage

-The hub can be controlled using the CLI commands "kdb run-@tool@"" for starting and "kdb stop-@tool@" for stopping.
+The hub can be controlled using the CLI commands "kdb run-hub-zeromq" for starting and "kdb stop-hub-zeromq" for stopping.

 ## Configuration